nmrtin/mopac-ml_fork/README.md

 MOPAC-ML is licensed under the same license as MOPAC, which is [LGPLv3](https://www.gnu.org/licenses/lgpl-3.0).

+The MOPAC executable provided here is licensed under [LGPLv3](https://www.gnu.org/licenses/lgpl-3.0), with [sources available separately](https://github.com/Honza-R/mopac/tree/pm6-ml).

 The models are licensed under the Academic Software Licence, [enclosed in the models directory](models/LICENSE.md).

 How to Cite
 -----------

-The PM6-ML method is described in the preprint:
+The PM6-ML method is described in the paper:

-Nováček M, Řezáč J. *PM6-ML: The Synergy of Semiempirical Quantum Chemistry and Machine Learning Transformed into a Practical Computational Method.* ChemRxiv.
-2024; [doi:10.26434/chemrxiv-2024-3nwwv-v2](https://doi.org/10.26434/chemrxiv-2024-3nwwv-v2)
+Nováček M., Řezáč J., *J. Chem.
+Theory Comput.* **2005**.
+[DOI: 10.1021/acs.jctc.4c01330](https://doi.org/10.1021/acs.jctc.4c01330)

+An earlier version is also available as a [preprint](https://doi.org/10.26434/chemrxiv-2024-3nwwv-v2).